KHard2Bme/Python-Project-Template/Quant_README.md

 In my analysis I explore and answer the following questions:

 1. From the distribution of ratings chart, which rating has the most reviews?
 Least reviews?
-2. From the distribution of sentiments chart, What are the number of reviews for each sentiment?
+2. From the distribution of sentiments chart, what are the number of reviews for each sentiment?
 3. Based off the findings from the sentiment distribution across ratings chart, the negative sentiment is at its highest in rating number 1.
 How many reviews make up this sentiment?

 ### <h3 align="center">App Review Sentiments Analysis:<h3/>